Fauna

 California Mule Deer can be frequently spotted both on the trail and off at all times of year.
 However, times when there are fewer hikers such as during rain storms you are more likely to see them out and about.

-They will tend to spook when you approach, and bound off up or down the hill, but if they are some distance away they may continue about their business.
+They will tend to spook when approached and bound off up or down the hill, but if they are some distance away they may continue about their business.
 They are frequently seen in small groups.

 In the Spring, look for spotted fawns.
 Such a sighting led to the naming of the Spotted Fawn Trail on the Montini Open Space Preserve.